-- (1) Terms/concepts to know: Neo-Whorfian, cognitive off-loading, spatial language, verbal shadowing, rhythm shadowing, Weber's Law, subitizing, cardinal principle, theory of mind, embedded sentence, sentential complement, false belief task, parenthetical endorsement - (2) What is one major difference between the navigation abilities of adult humans and that of younger children? - (3) What is the Neo-Whorfian explanation for why young children are unable to find something that can be encoded as "to the left of the black wall"?
-What evidence is there from rats and monkeys that might go against this explanation? - (4) What is the Neo-Whorfian explanation for why verbal shadowing (but not rhythm shadowing) causes adults to perform like young children when trying to find something that can be encoded as "to the left of the black wall"? - (5) Sigmund was quite impressed by the idea that language can help someone think thoughts they otherwise could not think.
+- (E1) Terms/concepts to know: spatial language, verbal shadowing, rhythm shadowing - (E2) What is one major difference between the navigation abilities of adult humans and that of younger children? - (E3) What is the Neo-Whorfian explanation for why young children are unable to find something that can be encoded as "to the left of the black wall"?
+What evidence is there from rats and monkeys that might go against this explanation?

+- (E4) What is the Neo-Whorfian explanation for why verbal shadowing (but not rhythm shadowing) causes adults to perform like young children when trying to find something that can be encoded as "to the left of the black wall"? - (E5) Sigmund was quite impressed by the idea that language can help someone think thoughts they otherwise could not think.
 He wants to test this out in the domain of navigation.
 He plans to run several experiments, outlined below.
 For each experiment, state whether the subjects should succeed or fail, based on Neo-Whorfian ideas of how language can augment reasoning.
-Make sure to briefly explain your answer. - (i) Adults who need to find an object that can be encoded as "to the right of the purple wall" in a rectangular room with one wall painted purple. - (ii) Adults doing verbal shadowing who need to find an object that can be encoded as "to the right of the purple wall" in a rectangular room with one wall painted purple. - (iii) Adults doing rhythm shadowing who need to find an object that can be encoded as "to the right of the purple wall" in a rectangular room with one wall painted purple. - (iv) Adults who need to find an object that can be encoded as "at the purple wall" in a rectangular room with one wall painted purple. - (v) Adults doing verbal shadowing who need to find an object that can be encoded as "at the purple wall" in a rectangular room with one wall painted purple. - (vi) Adults doing rhythm shadowing who need to find an object that can be encoded as "at the purple wall" in a rectangular room with one wall painted purple. - (viii) Young children who need to find an object that can be encoded as "to the right of the purple wall" in a rectangular room with one wall painted purple.
+Make sure to briefly explain your answer. - (i) Adults who need to find an object that can be encoded as "to the right of the purple wall" in a rectangular room with one wall painted purple. - (ii) Adults doing verbal shadowing who need to find an object that can be encoded as "to the right of the purple wall" in a rectangular room with one wall painted purple. - (iii) Adults doing rhythm shadowing who need to find an object that can be encoded as "to the right of the purple wall" in a rectangular room with one wall painted purple. - (iv) Adults who need to find an object that can be encoded as "at the purple wall" in a rectangular room with one wall painted purple. - (v) Adults doing verbal shadowing who need to find an object that can be encoded as "at the purple wall" in a rectangular room with one wall painted purple. - (vi) Adults doing rhythm shadowing who need to find an object that can be encoded as "at the purple wall" in a rectangular room with one wall painted purple. - (viii) Young children who need to find an object that can be encoded as "to the right of the purple wall" in a rectangular room with one wall painted purple. - (vii) Young children who need to find an object that can be encoded as "at the purple wall" in a rectangular room with one wall painted purple.